evenbekkedal/robin-mocap-demo/README.md

 # Robin MoCap Demonstration Material 2013

 All of the following patches has been created in Max/Msp.
-Max/Msp Runtime 6.0 or higher is required for running some of the patches.
+Max/Msp 6.0 or higher is required for running some of the patches.
-This can be downloaded [here](http://cycling74.com/downloads/runtime/).
+A free [Runtime](http://cycling74.com/downloads/runtime/) version can be used.
 Make sure the folder «Robin MoCap Demonstrasjonmateriale 2013» is added to Max/Msp’s [search path](http://cycling74.com/docs/max5/vignettes/core/search_path.html).
-Some image & 3D model files are also included.

 The material currently focus on two types of motion capture hardware, reflected in the subfolders on the top of the folder hierarchy: